 Many people have areas of excess fat that they just can’t get rid of no matter how much diet, exercise, or weight loss is done.
 In women, areas on the abdomen or the “muffin top” around the hips can be very stubborn.
 In men, a six-pack abdomen may not be attainable no matter the efforts.
 If this sounds familiar, you may be a good candidate for liposuction.

 What is Liposuction?

-Liposuction, or “lipo”, is a surgery that uses small tubes to remove fat from specific areas of the body.
-The technique is used to sculpt these areas in order to improve their shape and is also called liposculpture.
-Many areas of the body are amenable to liposuction, these include the abdomen, back, hips, arms, and thighs.
+Liposuction, also known as “lipo” or liposculpture, is a cosmetic surgery that uses small tubes to remove fat from specific areas of the body.
+The technique is used to sculpt these areas in order to improve their shape.

-Liposuction is real surgery.
-It is not a casual procedure that can be done by anybody.
+Liposuction is not a casual procedure that can be done by anybody.
 As with any surgical procedure, there are possible risks and complications including bleeding, scarring, infection, and damage to deeper body parts.
 With liposuction, there is also the potential for contour irregularity, damage to nerves, and asymmetry.